hendt/ebay-api/README.md

   parseOptions?: object // https://github.com/NaturalIntelligence/fast-xml-parser
-  useIaf?: boolean // use IAF in header instead of Bearer headers?: Headers // additional Headers (key, value) hook?: (xml) => BodyHeaders // hook into the request and modify the body and headers };
+  useIaf?: boolean // use IAF in header instead of Bearer headers?: Headers // additional Headers (key, value) hook?: (xml) => BodyHeaders // hook into the request to modify the body and headers };
 ```

+[Fast XML](https://github.com/NaturalIntelligence/fast-xml-parser) is used to parse the XML.
+You can pass the parse option to `parseOptions` parameter.

 ## Examples